isomerpages/cris-corp/news-and-events/news/_posts/2023-12-01-post-CRIS celebrates.md

 ![5.1.3 CRIS Dinner and dance](/images/Resources_News/231203%20Year%20in%20review/5_1_3.png)

-Culminating the year was our very first **Dinner &amp; Dance** in Nov.
+Culminating the year was our very first **Dinner &amp; Dance** in November.
 Various groups across our programmes also showcased their intricate costumes and theatrical talents by reenacting memorable scenes from movies.
 View more highlights from the event [here](https://www.linkedin.com/posts/crissg_criscelebrates-movienight-npmabrsg-activity-7127829372425695233-tkuM?).

 ##### **Celebrating excellence in medical research and showcasing innovation**